-An Arms Trade Treaty at last: After seven years of negotiations the UN General Assembly has finally agreed a binding ARMS TRADE TREATY (ATT).
+An Arms Trade Treaty at last: In 2014 and after seven years of negotiations the UN General Assembly has finally agreed a binding ARMS TRADE TREATY (ATT).
 Although it is far from perfect the treaty is a welcome step forward and opens the way for future improvements –

 In April 2013, in spite of strong opposition from arms producing countries and those with vested interests in arms manufacturing, the UN General Assembly finally agreed a legally binding Arms Trade Treaty.
 154 countries voted in favour, three, North Korea, Iran and Syria – voted against while 23 countries abstained, among them Russia, China and some of the world’s leading arms producers and exporters.
 For the first time the United States came out in favour of the Treaty although it must be said this is probably because the terms of the treaty mirror the arms export controls that the USA already uses for its own arms exports.

 The Treaty will establish common standards for the import, export and transfer of most conventional arms – including warships and battle tanks, combat aircraft and attack helicopters, as well as small arms and light weapon (assault rifles, machine guns, mortars and grenades).
 The Treaty does not however, cover the transfer of ammunition.